 The Musée de l’Homme has three main sections: WHO ARE WE?, WHERE DO WE COME FROM? and WHERE DE WE HEAD?

-The first part of the museum focuses in the exploration of our identity based in different criteria.
-Are we being of flesh and blood?
+The first part of the museum focuses on the exploration of our identity-based in different criteria.
+Are we flesh and blood beings?
 Beings of thought?
 Social beings?

 THE LARGE HANGING RAIL FULL OF BUSTS